-'Software intangibles benefit' This benefit was introduced as part of the EU response package to the COVID-19 pandemic.
-It will be reversed as part of the UK implementation of CRR II from 1 January 2022, at which point software assets will be fully deducted from CET 1 capital.
+'Software intangibles benefit' A benefit introduced as part of the EU response package to the COVID-19 pandemic and subsequently reversed as part of the UK implementation of CRR II from 1 January 2022.
+Since 1 January 2022, software assets are fully deducted from CET 1 capital.